 Typical A-level offer

-AAB with B in Mathematics and C in a science subject
+AAB with A in Mathematics and B in Physics

 At Aberystwyth University, the MEng Robotics and Embedded Systems Engineering is concerned with building physical systems involving software, electronics, sensors and actuators.
 This degree focuses on building and running physical systems involving computerised sensing and control.

 Department of Computer Science: 92% overall satisfaction for the course Computer Science (NSS, 2017)

 99% of our graduates were in work or further study within 6 months, 9% more than Computer Science graduates nationally(DLHE 2017)

 95% of our graduates entered work at professional level, 15% more than Computer Science graduates nationally, (DLHE 2017)